-With the school year coming to a close, our kids are getting ready for some summer fun!
-Children love the hot summer months because they provide the perfect opportunity to spend lots of time outside.
+If your kids are like mine, they love the hot summer months because they provide the perfect opportunity to spend lots of time outside… well, also because there’s no school.

-Whether it’s swimming in the pool, hiking through the woods, taking long walks, or going for a bike ride, there is something for everyone, no matter how young or old.
+Whether it’s swimming in the pool, hiking through the woods, taking long walks, or going for a bike ride, there is something fun for the whole family, no matter how young or old.

 • Avoid excessive sun exposure during peak sun hours (10 AM – 6 PM).